awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/eb3-init.md

 Sets default values for Elastic Beanstalk applications created with EB CLI by prompting you with a series of questions\.

 **Note**
-The values you set with `init` apply only to the current directory and repository\.
+The values you set with eb init apply only to the current directory and repository on the current computer\.
+The command doesn't create anything in your Elastic Beanstalk account\.
+To create an Elastic Beanstalk environment, run eb create after running eb init\.

 ## Syntax<a name="eb3-initsyntax"></a>